learn-co-curriculum/dsc-refactoring-with-pipelines-lab/README.md

 #### Adding a Missing Indicator

-If you recall from the previous lesson, a `FeatureUnion` is useful when you want to combine engineered features with original (but preprocessed) features.
+Recall from the previous lesson that a `FeatureUnion` is useful when you want to combine engineered features with original (but preprocessed) features.

 In this case, we are treating a `MissingIndicator` as an engineered feature, which should appear as the last column in our `X` data regardless of whether there are actually any missing values in `LotFrontage`.
+(In other words, even if every value of `LotFrontage` is present and every value in the new column is therefore identical.
+This is why we will specify `features="all"` when creating the `MissingIndicator`.)

 First, let's refactor our entire pipeline so far, so that it uses a `FeatureUnion`: